EdwardLimJH/Fraud-Hackathon/src/README.md

 ### models folder
 In the models folder there are 3 python scripts (evaluate_model.py, predict_model.py, train_model.py).
 The order of running each script is train_model.py -> predict_model.py -> evaluate_model.py.

+### train_model
-1) train_model.py is the script to train the model of choice to specify the model of choice add -m <"Model name"> to the back of the command.
+train_model.py is the script to train the model of choice to specify the model of choice add -m <"Model name"> to the back of the command.
 The trained model will be saved as a pickle file under "models\<model name.pkl>"

 There is only 1 function in the script.